Architectural Decision Records - A Guide to Better Software Decisions

 ├── adr-template.md

 The first file is the ADR itself, while the second one is a template that can be used to create new ADRs.
 GitHub hosts one of the most popular ADR templates, which is a simple Markdown file.
-Each template has a title, a status (proposed, accepted, rejected, etc.), a context (the problem being solved), however, they differ in the number of sections and the level of detail.
-At this same place, there is a list of examples of ADRs, such as: Monorepo vs multirepo, Programming languages, Environment variable configuration and etc.
+Each template has a title, a status (proposed, accepted, rejected, etc.), and a context (the problem being solved).
+However, they differ in the number of sections and the level of detail.
+At this same place, there is a list of ADR examples, such as Monorepo vs multirepo, Programming languages, Environment variable configuration, etc.

-I personally prefer to use the MADR project template as a base and I add sections that I find useful for the project I am working on.
-Often, I add sections with Proof of concepts and piece of code to compare one another.
+I personally prefer to use the MADR project template as a base and add sections that I find useful for the project I am working on.
+Often, I add sections with proofs of concept and pieces of code to compare options.

 Resources